Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_data-gathering/README.md

 - A row with variable name at the top of each file.
 - Sensible variable names human readable (DeathRate X DRate)
 - Saved one file per table.

+## The code book

+- Information about your variable (units, source, coveat) that are not included in the tidy data.
+- Information about the summarisation applied (grouping, treated options-missing, outliers) choices you made
+- information about your Research Methodology

+*Other notes:*

+- A Word/text file format.
+- Segment referred to as a Research Methodology or Study design if it is experimental.
+This should provide a detailed description of haow data was collected.
+- Segment referred to as the `Code book`.
+That should describe your variable(s) and their unit(S).